Kwaai-AI-Lab/dreamrag/README.md

 A generalized model of dreaming in a RAG-based system.
 The project builds on the [kwaai-rag](https://github.com/kwaai/kwaai-rag) ingestion and knowledge-graph stack, with the goal of adding a "dream loop" that discovers cross-document links, completes entity schemas, and refines the graph during idle time.

+**Implementation language:** Python.
+The `.rs` files in this repo are reference ports from kwaai-rag and are not part of the active development path.

 ## Authors

 - Christopher J. Mayfield